Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 | 1 | Healthy | 0.76 | 211 hrs | 2.9 yrs | 2% |
 | 2 | Disengaged | 0.53 | 158 hrs | 3.1 yrs | 26% |

 Overworked employees show the highest attrition risk at 42%.
-Disengaged employees with low hours and low performance show 26% attrition.
+Disengaged employees with lower working hours show 26% attrition.
 Employees in the healthy segment have only 2% attrition.

 ---